 Documents received though the Federal Depository Library Program are housed in one of the 20+ libraries on campus that best match their subject, or off-campus at the Northern Regional Library Facility.
 For instance, documents on soil surveys will be found in the Biosciences Library, while maps will most likely be housed in the Earth Sciences and Maps Library.
-Use Berkeley's catalog, to find documents you are interested in.
+Use UC Search, Berkeley's catalog, to find documents you are interested in.
 For assistance in locating documents, contact Jesse Silva, federal government information librarian, or a campus library reference desk to begin your research.

 All libraries housing U.S. documents are open to the public except the MAIN (Gardner) Stacks.
 See the box below for more information on how to access the MAIN (Gardner) Stacks.

 Click on the image below to see a larger pdf version of the campus library map.
 For campus library contact information building addresses, and hours visit our directory.